 Model #1: Agile Development

-You can hire our services according to the number of weekly days you want us to work on your project.
+You might want to hire our services according to the number of weekly days you want us to work on your project.

-This model is specially fit for lean or ever-changing projects, with many change requests and a more dynamic roadmap.
+This model is especially fit for lean or ever-changing projects, with many change requests and a more dynamic roadmap.

 We will sign a one-year frame contract establishing the price per day, invoicing method and the rules of the game, and for every project/feature request you send to us, we will produce an estimate on how many days it will take to complete it, allowing maximum flexibility.

 We invoice monthly.
-The first day of each month we will invoice you for an upfront payment of 50% of the contracted days of the starting month, plus the 50% of the remaining days off the completed month.
+The first day of each month we will invoice you for an upfront payment of 50% of the contracted days of the starting month, plus the 50% of the remaining days of the previous month.

 Model #2: Closed Scope

-Some projects are very well defined from the very beginning, specially the most technical ones.
+Some projects are very well defined from the very beginning, especially the most technical ones.
 This allows us to work on a closed scope planning.

 Once you send all the documentation of the project requirements, we will come back to you with an estimate/quote based on the number of days required to complete the project.
 This model is ideal for highly defined projects whose documentation is already written, covering all the cases and features.

-- 30% after the end of the development.
+- 30% upon the delivery of the project.